Compensation Claims for Optician Negligence

 If you have suffered an illness or injury because of negligent treatment given by an optician or optometrist, the solicitors we work in partnership with would be pleased to assist you in claiming the personal injury compensation that you rightfully deserve.
 Your solicitor will work on a no win, no fee basis which enables you to seek compensation without having to face any financial risk.

 The following guide provides information on optician negligence claims, including negligent laser eye surgery and how you might make a successful claim for compensation if you have been the victim of below standard care.

 Who can make a claim for negligence against an optician?

 If you have suffered an illness or damage to your eye health because of the failings of your optician, it is likely that you will be eligible to make a claim for compensation.
 Your optician has a legal obligation to provide you with a reasonable level of care, and if they have breached this duty, they are likely to be found liable for the harm caused to you.

 There are several ways in which your optician may be found to have provided negligent care.
-Our experienced solicitors have dealt with a multitude of cases in this field and some of the most common types of negligence include:
+Some of the most common types of negligence include:

 - Wrong diagnosis of an eye illness

 - Failure to recognise and diagnoses a condition at all